How these entrepreneurs are nudging innovation to drive social impact

 Image courtesy of Labhya Foundation.

-Labhya was among the 16 non-profit organisations that are a part of The/Nudge Foundation’s seventh cohort, where it helped these enterprises drive social change with impactful solutions.
-During the six-month programme, the foundation helped the participating enterprises with innovation grants, connected them with illustrious mentors from diverse sectors and provided them with networking opportunities.
+Labhya was among the 16 non-profit organisations that are a part of The/Nudge Incubator’s seventh cohort, where it helped these enterprises drive social change with impactful solutions.
+During the six-month programme, the incubator helped the participating enterprises with innovation grants, connected them with illustrious mentors from diverse sectors and provided them with networking opportunities.
 The programme concluded in June 2021.

 Another of the cohort’s incubatees, India and Bharat Together (IABT), was co-founded by Aadya Singh in 2019 with an aim to create equal opportunities for the talent that resides in small villages, or the ‘real Bharat’ as she chooses to call rural areas.